Diverse and inclusive organisations are more innovative, more profitable, and more likely to be an employer of choice than their competition.

 But leading DE&I efforts is complex, difficult, and important work.
 And just 4% of HR professionals feel capable of leading corporate DE&I programs.

 For your DE&I efforts to succeed, you need to empower your people managers to navigate the complex situations they’re going to have to navigate in their day-to-day work.
 Providing them with all the training, support, and guidance they need is going to be one of the most important things you can do for your DE&I efforts.

 9. Consistently measure and improve inclusion

-Your DE&I strategy isn’t something you can set and forget.
+If you want to promote diversity and inclusion in the workplace then your DE&I strategy isn’t something you can set and forget.
 Times change, and your organisation needs to change with them if you want to remain diverse and inclusive.